Paying Off Debt Prior To Filing For Divorce

 Every person and situation is unique.
 You have likely heard about the asset and debt divisions when friends or family members divorced and are wondering if what they experienced is an option for you.
 The answer is that it depends.
 Having legal representation means you have a professional advocating for your interests.
 A Bucks County family attorney will work with you and develop a strategy to secure your top priorities.

 Will you be saddled with the debts of your marriage?
 The family law attorneys at Kardos, Rickles & Hand help to untangle complicated matters and inform you of your options.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.